ZePrA | Spot Color Iteration (ZePrA 9 and higher)

 Defines the Default Chart Width, the Patch Width and the Patch Height of the dynamic wedge.

 Gap Size: To separate individual patches.
 Select the width in mm.
+When using the Auto option, gaps of 0.5 mm are added between patches.

 Patch Distribution: Defines the distribution of patches on the media wedge.